sree0831/MSP-4/README.md

 - A live demonstration is accessible by clicking [here](https://tech-buddy.herokuapp.com/ "Live Demonstration: Tech Buddy").

 ## Credits
-- Code Institute lessons are the backbone of this project for creating products and checkout .
+- Code Institute lessons are the backbone of this project for creating products page and checkout page .
 - All products  including their images, with prices were taken from the Amazon website.
 - Slack and lots of tutorials from web .
 - CSS and JavaScript libraries.